digirati-co-uk/bfi-discovery/docs/adr/0001-choice-of-rdbms.md

 ## Decision Outcome

-MySQL is selected as the solution as it aligns provides BFI with an RDMS with which they already have experience and are able to support and maintaining in the long term.
+MySQL is selected as the solution as it provides BFI with an RDMS with which they already have experience and are able to support and maintaining in the long term.

 ### Positive Consequences